Michael Colle: Housing

 Colle advocates for the reintroduction of a speculation tax as part of a solution to address the rising price of housing in Toronto.
 Colle asked the province in December 2021 to introduce a tax on the sale of homes that are not principal residences in an effort to discourage speculators and "home flippers."
 Ontario previously had such a tax under the government of Bill Davis in the 1970s.

 Colle has been described as one of "three Toronto councillors hopelessly exacerbating the housing crisis" by More Neighbours Toronto.
+Colle opposed a proposal for an addition of a 50-storey development, acknowledging that while the site was zoned for tower development, that he believed the project lacked of harmony with the existing development pattern, would exacerbate congestion and lacked proper access for garbage services.